Oscar-Ivs/mintkit-hub/README.md

 <details>
   <summary>Click to expand <b>UX summary & user stories</b></summary>

-### UX Overview

-The UX focus of MintKit Hub is to make it easy for small business owners to set up a simple online presence, manage their subscription, and then seamlessly access the external MintKit app.
-Customers should be able to understand what a business offers and, in future iterations, purchase digital products without confusion.

-### Target Audience
+### Target audience

-- **Business Owners** – small service-based businesses (e.g. beauty salons, gyms, tutors, local event organisers) who want a simple way to present their brand and access tools for managing digital gift cards, tickets, and vouchers.
+The primary users are:

+- **Small business owners** who want a simple online presence and the ability to sell digital gift cards, tickets or vouchers without building a full website from scratch.
-- **Customers** – people visiting a business’s storefront to learn about services and, in future, buy digital products.
+- **Their customers**, who only see the public storefront pages and follow links to buy or redeem digital products.
-- **Site Admin** – the platform owner/administrator who manages the overall system and can monitor or support business users.
+- **The site owner / admin** (me, as project owner) who manages plans, subscriptions and occasionally updates storefront content via Django admin.

+MintKit Hub focuses on making the experience simple for a busy non-technical business owner:
+- clear navigation (Home → Dashboard → Storefront → Subscription)
+- forms that only ask for essential information
+- clear feedback about whether their storefront is public and whether they currently have access to the MintKit app.

 ### Key User Stories